 Before we dig into the meat of the post, let’s take a moment to backtrack.
 Why is investing in real estate such a well-worn piece of financial advice?

-You’ve probably heard that diversifying your portfolio of investments is important.
+You’ve probably heard that diversifying your portfolio of real estate investments is essential.
 But your “portfolio” doesn’t just have to live on the stock market!
 Investing in real estate gives you, as the name suggests, a real, tangible asset, which is much less vulnerable to the capriciousness of the market.

 Investing in real estate can help you not only build equity, but also generate passive income, both through the process of appreciation and the more intentional, hands-on approaches we’ll study further below.
 And owning your own home can help you reap financial benefits while simultaneously providing for one of your most basic needs.